 Genetic counseling is the communication process of providing information and support to those with questions or concerns about genetic conditions.
-Genetic counselors are health care professionals with specialized graduate degrees in the area of medical genetics.
-They are board certified by the American Board of Genetic Counseling.
+Genetic counselors are health care professionals with specialized graduate degrees in the area of medical genetics and are certified by the American Board of Genetic Counseling.*

 Who Might Consider Genetic Counseling?